GuRuGuMaWaRu/FCC__drum_machine/README.md

 User Story #7: When a .drum-pad is triggered, a string describing the associated audio clip is displayed as the inner text of the #display element (each string must be unique).

 TODOs
-- Set limit to saving sounds to current track
+X Set limit to saving sounds to current track
-- Remove sound from current track
+X Remove sound from current track
-- Save current track
+X Save current track

+- proper highlight for saved tracks
+- proper highlight (hover, active) for drum pads
+- Soundblaster 3000
+- Delete selected/current track button